Multiplicative Updates for NMF with $\beta$-Divergences under Disjoint Equality Constraints: General framework to design MU for -NMF under disjoint linear equality constraints and penalization

 As for most NMF algorithms, we propose to resort to a block coordinate descent (BCD) framework to solve problem~\eqref{eq:betaNMFmodel}: at each iteration we tackle two sub-problems separately; one in $W$ and the other in $H$.
 The subproblems in $W$ and $H$ are essentially the same, by symmetry of the model, since transposing the relation $X \approx WH$ gives $X^T \approx H^T W^T$.
 Hence, we may focus on solving the subproblem in $H$ only, namely

-In order to tackle~\eqref{eq:betaNMFmodelH}, we will design MU based on the majorization-minimization (MM) framework~\cite{sun2017majorization}, which is the standard in the NMF literature; see~\cite{Fevotte_betadiv} and the references therein.
-It consists in two steps: find a function that is an upper approximation of the objective and is tight at the current iterate, which is referred to as a majorizer, then minimize the majorizer to obtain the next iterate.
-This guarantees the objective function to decrease at each step of this iterative process.
+In order to solve~\eqref{eq:betaNMFmodelH}, we will design MU based on the majorization-minimization (MM) framework~\cite{sun2017majorization}, which is the standard in the NMF literature; see~\cite{Fevotte_betadiv} and the references therein.
+Let us briefly recall the high-level ideas to obtain MU via MM.
+Let us consider the general problem